DominikN/docs_new/docs/tutorials/other-tutorials/rosbot-aws-robomaker-quick-start.md

 In the left tab navigate to directory where you downloaded the ROSbot-setup.zip file.
 In the right tab navigate to `/home/husarion` directory.

-Drag and drop the `ROSbot-setup.zip` to the right tab.
+Drag and drop the `ROSbot-setup.zip` and `greengrass-linux-armv7l-1.9.2.tar.gz` to the right tab.

 When the transfer is finished, close the window.